jannehietamaki/mungbean/README.md

     List<DomainObject> objects = collection.query(new Query().field("name").is("foo"));  // typesafe query of POJOs

     collection.query(Aggregation.distinct("foo", new Query().field("bar").greaterThan(5))); // select distinct values of field 'foo' of those items where value of 'bar' is greater than 5.

+* More code examples can be found [here](http://github.com/jannehietamaki/mungbean/blob/master/mungbean-java/src/test/java/mungbean/MongoIntegrationTest.java)
+* Missing features: GridFS, cursors
+* Failover/replica pairs is implemented but not yet ready for use

 **Clojure**